-Mission Iowa Lakes Electric Cooperative's mission is to provide reliable, competitively-priced energy and other valuable service to benefit our members, our customers and the communities we serve.
+Mission Iowa Lakes Electric Cooperative's mission is to provide reliable, competitively-priced energy and other valuable services to benefit our members, our customers and the communities we serve.

 Member-owned We are owned by the members we serve.
 We serve approximately 12,870 farms, homes, businesses and industries in northwest Iowa - the heart of America's breadbasket.